-The Online Publishers Association Europe (OPA Europe) represents the interests of first-rate online publishers before the advertising community, the press, all governmental and European institutions and the public at large.
+The Online Publishers Association Europe represents the interests of first-rate online publishers such as The New York Times Global, Le Monde, Der Spiegel, El Pais, Corriere della Sera, Le Figaro, El Mundo and Grupo Espresso among others, before the advertising community, the press, all European institutions and the public at large.

 The mission of the Online Publishers Association in both the U.S. and Europe is to advance the policies of high-quality online publishers before the advertising community, the press, the government and the public.
 OPA will serve to help its members fairly compete in the marketplace for advertising services and will act as a voice so that online users clearly understand the benefits that quality publishers provide to the public discourse.